Minzzigle/bbc-learning-english/jongun/session 1.md

 # Phrases

 1. Hyphens are little dashes in English.
 It used for making compound nouns and adjectives.
-2. There are many studends in this hall.
+2. There are many students in this hall.
 I counted students and kenw that They were twenty-five.
 3. I study English in my home.
 I think that adjective for me is hard-working.